 Jeanette has been in practice as a rural herbalist for more than 18 years.
 She has a clinic in her home and an ample herbal dispensary of tinctures, bulk herbs, salves, oils and flower essences.

 At present, she is focusing her energies on the treatment of Lyme and other tick borne diseases, usually referred to as “co-infections.”

 She can be contacted at:

 Ember Peters, RHP – Clinical Herbalist

-Ember is based in Halifax, NS and Plainfield, VT.
-She teaches in the Family Herbalist and Clinical Herbalist programs at the Vermont Center for Integrative Herbalism, and sees clients in both Halifax, NS and Montpelier, VT.
+Ember is based in Halifax, NS.
+She teaches in the Family Herbalist and Clinical Herbalist programs at the Vermont Center for Integrative Herbalism, and has a clinical practice based in Nova Scotia and over Zoom.